The Ecological Reflections Project

-WHAT: A 200-year project compiling commissioned work by artists and scientists, an investigation into and reflection on how a particular place changes through time.
+The ACRES Land Trust 200-year Ecological Reflections project will compile commissioned work by artists, humanities scholars and scientists, as an investigation into and reflection on how a particular place changes through time.

-WHERE: ACRES Wing Haven preserve near Angola with an artist studio and rich diversity of plants, birds, mammals, and aquatic species in 3 major ecosystems: glacially carved kettle-hole lakes bordered by a wetland fen system; upland forests; rolling grasslands/meadows.
+WHERE: ACRES Wing Haven preserve near Angola with an artist studio, pictured, right, and rich diversity of plants, birds, mammals, and aquatic species in 3 major ecosystems: glacially carved kettle-hole lakes bordered by a wetland fen system; upland forests and rolling grasslands/meadows.

 WHEN: 2017 – 2217

-WHY: A short-term project of 200 years helps you and future generations visualize land in the scale of forever.
-Curating work in the arts and sciences from a specific place over two centuries will provide a wealth of content, inspiring people to see land and its protection in a new way.
+WHY: A “short-term” project of 200 years helps you and future generations visualize land in the scale of forever.
+Curating work in the arts, humanities and sciences from a specific place over two centuries will provide a wealth of content, inspiring people to see land and its protection in a new way.

-HOW: ACRES is working with professionals to outline art commissioning guidelines and science protocols.
+HOW: ACRES is working with professionals to outline art and humanities commission guidelines and science protocols.

 ACRES’ goal is for the endowment to reach $1 million.
 At this level, the project will support a full-fledged artist in residence program with artists living and creating art at Wing Haven for 3 to 6 months, and robust ongoing science research on the property.